-Headspace samples were analyzed for N2O concentration in an auto-injected 5 ml subsample on a gas chromatograph fitted with an electron capture detector (CP-3800, Varian), and calibrated against a four-point standard curve that encompassed the sample range.
-Blank corrected headspace concentrations were adjusted for the dilution at each sampling with He replacement, converted to rate of net N2O-N production (ng g dw-1 h-1) by application of the ideal gas law (n = PV/RT), multiplication by the molar mass of N in N2O, and correction by g dry weight of soil in the sample and change in time since the previous sample.
-Then rates of net N2O production were calculated as the average of the 8 sample collections' rates.
-Net N2O flux changed throughout the course of the 60 h incubation (Supplementary Figure 1); we focus on the average of these rates to integrate both production and reduction into an aggregate value across the whole incubation.
-Samples for isotope analysis ($\delta^{15}N$ of N_2O) were submitted to the University of California, Davis, Stable Isotope Facility, where they were analyzed on a ThermoFinnigan GasBench + PreCon trace gas concentration system interfaced to a ThermoScientific Delta V Plus isotope ratio mass spectrometer (Bremen, Germany).
-Analysis was conducted with 4 standards of 0.4-10 ppm N2O in He, with a precision (standard deviation on five replicate natural abundance standards) of 0.1% 15N.
-The change in the percent of added 15N found in the N2O between incubation sampling times at 3 h and 60h was used to quantify gross reduction of N2O to N2 (Billings and Tiemann 2014).
-Because our tracer contained far more 15N than is present naturally, any natural fractionation during N2O reduction was negligible compared to the isotopic signature of the tracer in the N2O pool, and we can use 15N2O abundance as a means of assessing N2O production vs. reduction.
-If 15 N2O abundance at 60 h is higher than at 3 h, it suggests the tracer was continuing to flow into the N_2O pool more so than out of it, and thus that N_2O production outpaced N_2O reduction (transformation into N2) at that time point.
-In contrast, if 15N2O abundance at 60 h is lower than at 3 h, it suggests that the tracer was flowing out of the N2O pool at a greater pace than it was flowing into it, and thus that N2O reduction outpaced N2O production at that time point.
-We calculated 15N2O by multiplying the isotopic ratio of the sample by the concentration of N2O in that sample.
-Then we computed the change in percent of the 15N tracer added that was found
+Headspace samples were analyzed for N2O concentration in an auto-injected 5 mL subsample on a gas chromatograph fitted with an electron capture detector (CP-3800, Varian), and they were calibrated against a four-point standard curve that encompassed the sample range.
+Blank-corrected headspace concentrations were adjusted for the dilution at each sampling with He replacement and were converted to the rate of net N2O-N production (ng g dw-1 h-1) by application of the ideal gas law (PV = nRT), multiplication by the molar mass of N in N2O, and correction by the dry weight of soil (in grams) in the sample and the change in time since the previous sample.
+Then rates of net N2O production were calculated as the average of the eight sample collections' rates.
+Net N2O flux changed throughout the course of the 60 h incubation (Fig. S1 in the Supplement); we focus on the average of these rates to integrate both production and reduction into an aggregate value across the whole incubation.
+Samples for isotope analysis ( $\delta^{15}$ N of N2O) were submitted to the University of California, Davis, Stable Isotope Facility, where they were analyzed on a Thermo Finnigan GasBench + PreCon trace gas concentration system interfaced to a Thermo Scientific Delta V Plus isotope ratio mass spectrometer (Bremen, Germany).
+The analysis was conducted with four standards of 0.4-10 ppm N2O in He, with a precision (standard deviation on five replicate natural abundance standards) of 0.1% $^{15}N.$

-244 in headspace N2O across incubation time as:
+The change in the percentage of added $^{15}N$ found in the $N_2O$ between incubation sampling times at 3 and 60 h was used to quantify the gross reduction of $N_2O$ to $N_2$ (Billings and Tiemann 2014).
+Because our tracer contained far more

+N than is present naturally, any natural fractionation during N2O reduction was negligible compared with the isotopic signature of the tracer in the N2O pool, and we can use N2O abundance as a means of assessing N2O production vs. reduction.
+If N2O abundance at 60 h is higher than at 3 h, it suggests that the tracer was continuing to flow into the N2O pool more so than out of it and, thus, that N2O production outpaced N2O reduction (transformation into N2) at that time point.
+In contrast, if N2O abundance at 60 h is lower than at 3 h, it suggests that the tracer was flowing out of the N2O pool at a greater pace than it was flowing into it and, thus, that N2O reduction outpaced N2O production at that time point.
+We calculated N2O by multiplying the isotopic ratio of the sample by the concentration of N2O in that sample.
+We then computed the change in the percentage of the N tracer added that was found in headspace N2O across incubation time as follows: